-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 110, or ENG 111
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

 The course introduces the role of IT in managing business processes and the need for business process and IT alignment.
-Emphasis is placed on industry need for understanding business challenges and developing/managing information systems to contribute to the decision making process based on these challenges.
+Emphasis is placed on industry need for understanding business challenges and developing/managing information systems to contribute to the decision-making process based on these challenges.
 Upon completion, students should be able to demonstrate knowledge of the 'hybrid business manager' and the potential offered by new technology and systems.

 College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.